On this page:

 Any school that has a surplus balance that exceeds the threshold requirements will not have their surplus reduced to below $100,000, or $200,000 for specialist schools.

-In other words, in year one of this policy:
+In other words, in 2026:

 - All schools: Maximum SRP credit that can be retained = the greater of:

-- Total Annual SRP Credit × 7.5% or $100,000
+- Total Annual SRP Credit × 5% or $100,000

 - Specialist schools: Maximum SRP credit that can be retained = the greater of:

-- Total Annual SRP Credit × 10% or $200,000
+- Total Annual SRP Credit × 7.5% or $200,000

 Accumulated balances

-Deficit write-off incentive for small schools
+Deficit write-off incentive for specialist and small schools

-In recognition of the difficulty in recruitment and managing staffing in small schools, coupled with the requirement to balance staffing over multiple years with smaller budgets, there will be an opportunity to have small deficits written off by the department.
+In recognition of the difficulty in recruitment and managing staffing in specialist and small schools, coupled with the requirement to balance staffing over multiple years with smaller budgets, there will be an opportunity to have small deficits written off by the department.

 - primary schools with less than 80.1 enrolments